 There is no question that technology can lead to a sedentary lifestyle.
 It has become increasingly easy to spend the day on the couch playing video games and browsing the Web.
 But that same technology can help us get fit, maintain a healthy outlook on life, and even improve the environment.
 Here are five ways technology is helping us lead healthier lives.

-A 2015 article in the Journal of Medical Internet Research concluded that app users were more likely to exercise than nonapp users during downtime.
+A study in the Journal of Medical Internet Research concluded that app users were more likely to exercise than non-app users during downtime.
 App users in the study also had a lower body mass index and were more likely to overcome common barriers to exercise like absence of self-motivation, lack of time to exercise, and an inability to enjoy exercise.